saurav3199/CTF-writeups/RITSEC/README.md

 Disallow: /auth
 ```

-From that we can get the public key for the authentication token siging.
+From that we can get the public key for the authentication token signig.

 ### Authentication token (JWT)